rlugojr/linkurious-enterprise-manual/Getting-Started/Installing.md

 Linkurious is ready at URL: http://127.0.0.1:3000/
 ```

 7. As you can notice, the Linkurious server is available by default on port 3000.
-However, some firewalls block network traffic ports other than 80 (HTTP) and 443 (HTTPS).
-Since only `root` users can use there ports, you may want reroute traffic from 80 to 3000 as follows:
+However, some firewalls block network traffic ports other than 80 (HTTP).
+Since only `root` users can listen on this ports, you may want reroute traffic from 80 to 3000.
 ```
 >sudo iptables -t nat -A PREROUTING -p tcp --dport 80 -j REDIRECT --to-port 3000
 ```